Sayantan-s/build-physician/README.md

 ### 🖋️ Topic

-Build Physician is a Webpack analysis tool that helps developers diagnose and optimize their frontend bundle with the help of a plugin.
+Build Physician is a Webpack analysis tool that helps developers diagnose and optimize their frontend bundle.
 It provides real-time insights into bundle size, build time, and dependency graphs—along with AI-driven recommendations to improve performance.

 ### 🛠️ Languages and Tools